-In St. George the A/C is vital.
-We have cool winters but when the spring and summer come, it comes with intense heat and if we haven’t been using our A/C its good to check these things to make sure our A/C is ready to produce he coldest air with the highest efficiency.
+Air conditioning in St. George is vital.
+We have cool winters but when the spring and summer come, it comes with intense heat, and if we haven’t been using our A/C its good to check these things to make sure our A/C is ready to produce the coldest air with the highest efficiency.

 1. Look at the thermostat.
 Is it outdated?
 You could save money and energy by installing a newer, programmable thermostat.

 2. Check any exposed ductwork for wear, which could be a source of cooling loss or inefficiency in the home.

 3. Check the drain line.
 There is a drain by the indoor cooling coil, typically mounted above the furnace in the basement.